danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/system_architecture.typ

   caption: "Relevant system and TT&C requirements for downlink communications."
 ) <TTC-Reqs>

-There also exist data handling requirements, however this is an area that required significant work at time of writing and provided little impact for the project.
-The most relevant of which are shown in @Data-handling-reqs.
+The data handling requirements had not yet been substantially explored at time of writing.
+The most relevant requirements that had been created are shown in @Data-handling-reqs.
+OBC refers to the On-Board Computer, used for data processing and control of the spacecraft.
+OBSW refers to On-Board SoftWare, this refers to any code running on the satellite, whether it is on the #acr("SDR"), OBC, or elsewhere.
+The listed protocols are #acr("CAN"), #acr("UART"), and #acr("I2C").

+#acused("OBC")

 //TODO: review obsw reqs, make sure all relevant ones are met.
 #figure(